 Arnold Davis also works for the GED test program where he studied to get a diploma.
 He is studying for a degree in automotive mechanics and is active in student government.
 His future goals include earning a degree in social work.
 Sandra Daily, after passing the GED test in 2006, already has an AA in general studies and is planning to get a degree in fine arts.
 Over the course of three months, she went from grade-school level to being ready for college.

 A high school equivalency diploma is a step forward toward more confidence, higher education, and better jobs.
 Passing the GED test, HiSET exam, or TASC test doesn't need to be hard, and it give you a path toward tearing down those walls built up by voices saying, "You're stupid."
 Just succeeding at a high school equivalency test goes a long way toward students regaining belief in themselves.
 Many celebrities and famous people have received their GED just like you.
 Begin studying for your test here today through our interactive and personalized study program that makes learning easy and fun.

-The GED® Test: Success in College and Careers by Carla Schubert is licensed under a Creative Commons Attribution-No Derivative Works 3.0 United Stated License, redistribution of this article is allowed under the following terms outlined here.
+Can I Be Successful with a GED®? by Carla Schubert is licensed under a Creative Commons Attribution-No Derivative Works 3.0 United Stated License, redistribution of this article is allowed under the following terms outlined here.